-A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after 1 January 2020, and have not been applied in preparing these consolidated financial statements.
+A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after 1 January 2022 and have not been applied in preparing these consolidated financial statements.
 None of these could have a significant effect on the consolidated financial statements.

-The board of directors has assessed these new standards and determined that their implementation will not have an impact on the consolidated financial statements and will not lead to any changes to the total shareholders' equity of the Group.
+The liquidators have assessed these new standards and determined that their implementation will not have an impact on the consolidated financial statements and will not lead to any changes to the total shareholders' equity of the Group.